ipaleka/algodjango/media/tutorial.md

 The purpose of this tutorial is to introduce the reader to the [Algorand SDK](https://developer.algorand.org/docs/reference/sdks/) and its implementation in the [Django framework](https://www.djangoproject.com/).

-**xyz**
+All the source code for this tutorial is available in a [public GitHub repository](https://github.com/ipaleka/algodjango).

 # Requirements

-This tutorial uses a [Python](https://www.python.org/) wrapper around Algorand SDK, so you should have Python 3 installed on your system.
+This tutorial uses a [Python](https://www.python.org/) wrapper around [Algorand SDK](https://developer.algorand.org/docs/reference/sdks/), so you should have Python 3 installed on your system.
 Also, this tutorial uses `python3-venv` package for creating virtual environments and you have to install it if it's not already installed in your system.
 For a Debian/Ubuntu based systems, you can do that by issuing the following command:

 ```bash
 $ sudo apt-get install python3-venv